-During the years ended September 30, 2016 and 2015, the Board sold church loans with an outstanding principal balance of approximately \$4,400,000 and \$4,000,000, respectively, to an unrelated third party.
+During the year ended September 30, 2017, the Board sold no church loans.
+During the year ended September 30, 2016, the Board sold church loans with an outstanding principal balance of approximately \$4,400,000 to an unrelated third party.
 The amount of the proceeds received approximated the net carrying value of the underlying loans at the date of the sale.